 LinkBoss vs AIOSEO: Is the Link Assistant Worth the Price?

 As Google’s algorithms increasingly rely on Entity SEO, Topical Authority, and complex Knowledge Graphs, the demands placed on a website’s internal architecture have shifted.
-Internal linking is no longer a simple navigation task; it is a critical algorithmic lever.
+Internal linking is a critical algorithmic lever that determines how efficiently Googlebot discovers, contextualizes, and ranks your content.

 What AIOSEO’s Link Assistant Gets Right

-• Orphan Page Detection: It successfully surfaces reports showing which posts have zero inbound links, allowing you to connect them before they drop out of Google’s crawl pathways.
+- Orphan Page Detection: It surfaces reports showing which posts have zero inbound links, allowing you to connect them before they drop out of Google’s crawl pathways.
+For sites with fewer than 200 posts, this report alone covers most linking gaps.

-• Error Flagging: It identifies broken internal links before they compound into massive Crawlability issues.
+- Error Flagging: It identifies broken internal links before they compound into crawlability issues that waste Googlebot’s crawl budget on 404 errors.

 The Pricing Disconnect